-They had two objects in coming to London at this time-one was to consult physicians concerning Burton's health, the other to make arrangements concerning The Arabian Nights.
-The production of this book may be described as a joint affair; for though the lion's share of the work of translating, writing, and correcting proofs devolved upon Burton alone, the financial part of the work fell upon his wife, and that it was a big thing no one who has had any experience of writing or publishing would deny.
-There were several editions in the field; but they were all abridged or "Bowdlerized" ones, adapted more or less for "family and domestic reading."
-Burton's object in bringing out this great work was not only to produce a literal translation, but to reproduce it faithfully in the Arabian manner.
-He preserved throughout the orientation of the verses and figures of speech instead of Anglicising It is this, combined with his profound oriental scholarship, his fine old-world style, and the richness, variety, and quaintness of his vocabulary, which has given to his original edition its unique value.
+They had two objects in coming to London at t time-one was to consult physicians concerning Burto health, the other to make arrangements concerni The Arabian Nights.
+The production of this book n be described as a joint affair; for though the lio share of the work of translating, writing, and correcti proofs devolved upon Burton alone, the financial p of the work fell upon his wife, and that it was a l thing no one who has had any experience of writing publishing would deny.
+There were several editions the field; but they were all abridged or "Bowdlerized ones, adapted more or less for "family and domes reading."
+Burton's object in bringing out this gre work was not only to produce a literal translatio but to reproduce it faithfully in the Arabian manne He preserved throughout the orientation of the verses and figures of speech instead of Anglicisis It is this, combined with his profour oriental scholarship, his fine old-world style, and the richness, variety, and quaintness of his vocabular which has given to his original edition its uniqu value.